gwen-interpreter/gwen-web/src/main/resources/init/README.md

 ### Reports

 HTML reports will be generated in the output directory by default.
 To change the default report format, either:
-- Update the `gwen.report.output.formats` setting in the `gwen.conf` file in your root project to specify your desired formats
+- Update the `gwen.report.output.format` setting in the `gwen.conf` file in your root project to specify your desired formats
 - Or invoke Gwen with the `-f/--format` option and explicitly specify your desired formats

 Help